BIGJRA/BIGJRA.github.io/rejuv.md

 ## Blacksteeple Castle - BCastle1

-Blacksteeple is one of my favorite sections of this game, but its very story driven and has relatively few battles, items, wild Pokémon and the like.
+Blacksteeple is one of my favorite sections of this game, but its very story driven and has relatively few battles, items, wild Pokemon and the like.
 I’ll be telegraphing every move you must do during this part of the game, but I also do believe it’s more fun to play this part without referencing any guide unless you get stuck.
 We won’t be able to come